quasarstream/PHP-FFmpeg-video-streaming/README.md

 There are three options to save your packaged video files:

 #### 1. To a Local Path
 You can pass a local path to the `save` method.
-If there was no directory in the path, then the package auto make the directory.
+If there was no directory in the path, then the package auto makes the directory.

 ``` php
 $dash = $video->DASH()